Wukong Framework for Not Safe For Work Detection in Text-to-Image systems: Wukong-Demons Dataset

 At inference time, the transformer-based classifier is integrated into the diffusion pipeline but runs only at denoising step $T_C$.
 If NSFW content is detected, the process halts early, saving the cost of the remaining $T - T_C$ steps.
 If deemed safe, denoising continues, with only minimal overhead from the lightweight classifier.

 Overall, our framework enables efficient NSFW detection with minimal computational cost.

-\section{Wukong-demons Dataset}
+\section{Wukong-Demons Dataset}

-Existing NSFW datasets for T2I generation (e.g., I2P~\cite{i2p}, CoPro~\cite{latentguard}) typically assign labels based solely on textual inputs, overlooking model-specific factors, such as how image safety may vary across different T2I models or even across random seeds for the same prompt.
-To the best of our knowledge, no existing dataset provides seed- and model-specific NSFW annotations based on the generated image itself.
+Existing NSFW datasets for text-to-image (T2I) generation (e.g., I2P~\cite{i2p}, CoPro~\cite{latentguard}) typically assign safety labels based solely on textual prompts.
+This overlooks model-specific factors, as image safety can vary across different T2I models or even across random seeds for the same prompt.
+To the best of our knowledge, no existing dataset provides NSFW annotations grounded in the generated images themselves, with explicit consideration of model and seed variability.

-To address this gap and support more rigorous evaluation, we introduce the Wukong-Demons dataset.
-Inspired by CoPro~\cite{latentguard}, it begins with seven core NSFW categories, expands to semantically related concepts (e.g., "knife" for "violence"), and then generates full prompts incorporating these concepts.
-Using GPT-4o-mini, we generate 50 visually unsafe concepts per category and 20 descriptive prompts per concept, yielding \textasciitilde1,000 prompts per category .
-The dataset is split into training, validation, and test sets in a 7:2:1 ratio.
-For each prompt, we generate 10 images using different random seeds and label each image with category-specific NSFW tags using GPT-4o-mini as a vision-language model (VLM), recording both labels and seeds.
+To address this gap, we introduce the \textbf{Wukong-Demons} dataset, a large-scale benchmark with image-based, category-level NSFW annotations.
+Following prior work~\cite{i2p, latentguard, ART}, we focus on seven NSFW categories: \{\textit{Illegal Activity, Hate, Violence, Sexual, Self-harm, Harassment, Shocking}\}.
+Inspired by CoPro~\cite{latentguard}, our dataset construction proceeds in three stages: concept expansion, prompt generation, and image-level labeling.

+\paragraph{Concept Expansion.} We use a similar concept expansion method as in Latent guard~\cite{latentguard}, where the prompt template is shown in Appendix~\ref{conceptexpansion}.

+If fewer than 50 concepts are produced, we regenerate additional ones until the target number is reached.
+All generated concepts are retained without manual filtering.